Care instruction for our Cloth Nappies

 - PRE-RINSE - Once you have a load ready to wash, run a short cycle prior to the main wash with a half amount of detergent.
 This helps to remove heavy soil and prohibit build-up.
 Using a cycle that drains the dirty water away before the main wash is best.

 - MAIN WASH - Wash nappies every second day using the FULL amount recommended of a good quality regular, sensitive or plant-based washing powder for your load size (without fabric softeners or bleaches).
 Simply run a 'heavy or long' (max 60 degrees) to get nappies thoroughly clean, sanitary, free of build-up and smelling fresh each wash.
-We recommend using double the amount for plant based detergents when washing nappies for best cleaning results.

 - Do not exceed spin speed of 800RPM when washing shells, as this may damage and stretch the elastics.